 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-As a person who struggles day-to-day with intense emotions and the tendency to “fall into” irrational thought traps, one of the hardest parts of living in this world can be exposure to the narratives of the news, of politicians, and others who have a way of “shining the spotlight” on particular aspects of human life deemed (by them) as important or relevant.
+One of the hardest parts of living in this world can be hearing the narratives of the news, of politicians, and others who have a way of “shining the spotlight” on particular aspects of human life deemed (by them) as important or relevant.
 Just like everybody else, a person with Borderline Personality Disorder (BPD) has to figure out ways to participate in and sort out the masses of information circulating in the age of instant information.
-But not like many others, a person with BPD has the extraordinary additional challenge of trying to prevent getting polarized in thoughts and feelings, and likewise, prevent falling into patterns of unwise decision-making and unnecessary misery.
+But not like many others, a person with BPD has the extraordinary additional challenge of trying to prevent getting polarized in thoughts and feelings, and likewise, avoid falling into patterns of unwise decision-making and unnecessary misery.

 I write this article as much for myself as for others who may find themselves feeling afraid and pessimistic much more than is needed.
 I can’t even remember a time in my life when fear-inducing/sadness-inducing types of information (e.g., wars, political uproar, famine, disaster) were not daily brought to my attention, either through the mass media or overhearing the conversations of others.
 It’s as though our daily diet of information has been designed by those in power to include “ingredients” sufficient for many to eventually develop mental illness.
 Some might say this way of looking at things is nothing more than conspiratorial speculation, but the fact seems to remain that we humans have a habit of mass-producing and mass-promoting fear-inducing/sadness-inducing content.